isan26/reqmate/README.md

 For reading each response, we can pass a callback to the onResponse property, onResponse receives 2 parameters, the first one is the parsed response itself and the second one is the done() function, if we call it, it will stop the process inmediatly and reqmate will resolve with the last value from the polling.
 The same with the onError property, it will trigger when the request fails.

-The above example will call done() on the onResponse given a condition or when it errors out.
+The bellow example will call `done()` on the onResponse given a condition or when it errors out.
+Calling `done()` is optional, is a mechanism to stop the process at any time.
+If we don't call `done()` the process will stop when ever we react the `maxRetries` or when we reach the `timeout` time.

 ### Polling